-- In Lightroom: Removing chromatic aberration in Lightroom is fairly straightforward and simple, and can be done in a few clicks.
-Make sure that you shoot only raw as it gives greater flexibility and more control over your images, so these fringing effects can be fixed easily and effectively.
+- In Lightroom: Removing chromatic aberration in Lightroom is fairly straightforward and simple and can be done in a few clicks.
+Make sure you shoot only raw, as it gives greater flexibility and more control over your images so that these fringing effects can be fixed easily and effectively.

 - In Photoshop: Chromatic aberration can be removed from images using Photoshop using a few methods – using camera raw, using lens correction, using blend method, etc.

-Note: If you shoot jpegs, the camera will apply some corrections to chromatic aberrations internally, but then if you need to make further changes to any colour fringing still evident in your images, it will be extremely difficult to remove them while post-processing without loss in image quality.
+Note: If you shoot jpegs, the camera will apply some corrections to chromatic aberrations internally, but if you need to make further changes to any colour fringing still evident in your images, it will be extremely difficult to remove them while editing without loss in image quality.

-Note: Lightroom comes preloaded with profiles for most camera lenses and based on that it will automatically be able to recognise your lens and apply some corrections to distortions and chromatic aberrations.
-If for some reason Lightroom was not able to do this correction automatically, you can manually look through the list and select your lens make and model.
-If you still do not find the lens in the list, you can manually use the sliders to correct distortion, chromatic aberration and any vignetting.
+Note: Lightroom comes preloaded with profiles for most camera lenses, and based on that, it will automatically be able to recognize your lens and apply some corrections to distortions and chromatic aberrations.
+If Lightroom cannot do this correction automatically, you can manually look through the list and select your lens make and model.
+If you still do not find the lens in the list, you can manually use the sliders to correct distortion, chromatic aberration, and vignetting.

 - If you want to be really precise with selecting the fringing colour, then use the “Fringe Color Selector” or eyedropper tool and sample along different areas along the edges that show chromatic aberration.
 Select the fringe colour and fix it.

 This is a very simple and straightforward way to fix chromatic aberration and in most images, automatically selecting the boxes in the “Profile” tab will do the job.
-Very rarely you will need to go to the “Manual” tab to make any adjustments there.
+You rarely need to go to the “Manual” tab to make adjustments.

-Here are two more examples, where minor adjustments had to be made in the “Manual” Tab to remove Chromatic Aberration.
+Here are two more examples: minor adjustments had to be made in the “Manual” Tab to remove chromatic aberrations.

 Using Adobe Camera Raw:

-- Open your raw file in camera raw and go to the “Lens Corrections” tab where you have both “Profile” and “Manual” tabs.
+- Open your raw file in camera raw and go to the “Lens Corrections” tab, where you have both the “Profile” and “Manual” tabs.

-- In the “Profile” tab, select “Enable Profile Corrections” and “Remove Chromatic Aberration” and doing this will remove distortions using preloaded profiles / presets in camera raw for various lens manufacturers and will minimise or eliminate chromatic aberration in your image.
+- In the “Profile” tab, select “Enable Profile Corrections” and “Remove Chromatic Aberration” doing this will remove distortions using preloaded profiles / presets in camera raw for various lens manufacturers and will minimize or eliminate chromatic aberration in your image.